A church for people who feel church isn’t for them.

 Tuesday, December 24th

-You are warmly invited to join us on Tuesday, December 24th at 5PM, as we gather for a time of worship and reflection in celebration of the birth of our Savior.
+You are warmly invited to join us on Wednesday, December 24th at 5PM, as we gather for a time of worship and reflection in celebration of the birth of our Savior.
 Together with the Lakewood Baptist Church congregation, we will meet at the Lakewood church grounds for an outdoor candlelight service.
 The evening will include the singing of beloved Christmas hymns, a brief devotional message, and the sharing of fellowship.
 We will also have hot chocolate and candy canes!

 -